MirRoR4s/MIT-6.031-Software-Construction/lecture/04-code-review.md

 Specifications document assumptions.
 We’ve already mentioned specs a few times, and there will be much more to say about them in a future reading.

-Another crucial comment is one that specifies the provenance or source of a piece of code that was copied or adapted from elsewhere.
+Another crucial comment is one that specifies the provenance（出处） or source of a piece of code that was copied or adapted from elsewhere.
 This is vitally important for practicing software developers, and is required by the [6.031 collaboration policy](https://web.mit.edu/6.031/www/sp21/general/collaboration.html) when you adapt code you found on the web.
 Here is an example:

 ```java
 // read a web page into a string